 This post will arrive in your mailbox a little bit later than usual.
 I like to write at night before I go to bed but we were home late last night from the best meal we have had in France.
 Recommended by our hotelier, L’Oceanic in Chinon gets five stars in our books.
 I would love to tempt and entice you with lovely photos of our meal, but apparently, being a food photographer is harder than one might think.
 My meal started with a beautifully flavored crab bisque.
 I can tell you that the photos I took of it and the main course didn’t do them justice.

-Today, we left the Loire River for the day, heading south to the Cher River.
-Following one of the châteaux cycling routes, we went to see Château Chenonceau, which oddly enough is in the town of Chenonceaux.
+Leaving the Loire River for the day, we head south to the Cher River.
+Following one of the châteaux cycling routes, we toured Château Chenonceau, which oddly enough is in the town of Chenonceaux.
 I wonder why the château and the town names are not spelled the same.
 I have yet to find the answer to this question.

 Today was a lovely, relaxing day of riding.
 The weather was warm and the wind was gentle as we travelled from Blois to Amboise along the La Loire à Vélo trail.
 The ride, at 50 kilometers, was thankfully, shorter than yesterday.
 Our ride was a mix of riverside trails, through forests, vineyards, and farm land; a bit of everything this area has to offer.
 We met some fellow Canadians and road along with them for a time, swapping stories and tips for the trip.